abhishekarya1/Hash-Define-myNotes/content/spring-boot/async-events.md

 _Reference_: Spring Async Microservice - [YouTube](https://youtu.be/utMoWx1XcrE)

 ## Spring Events
+No dependency or enable annotation required to use events in Spring Boot.

 For intra-app event driven communniication (sync as well as async) we can use events API provided in Spring.

 We can use events to achieve **loose coupling** among service calls in the application: